yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 #### 13.2 Delete triple

-When the OpType is `Delete triple`, just the EA fields of the triple should be included.
+When the OpType is `Delete triple`, just the EA fields of the triple field should be included.

 | Name            | Value | Description                               |
 | --------------- |-------| ----------------------------------------- |